villevt/Sental/readme.md

 Where 0 denotes a negative, and 1 denotes a positive text.

 The script then picks a best model out of multiple options, based on balanced accuracy score.
-Once the best model is selected, it is dumped into file `model.joblib`.
+Once the best model is selected, it is dumped into file `sentiment_classifier.joblib.pkl`.

 The command line script expects the following syntax: